 Well, that works alright most of the time.
 But if you spend a lot of your time in front of a terminal emulator, you might feel the need for a little more than the default terminal emulators offer.

-Today we are going to introduce Tilix (a.k.a.
+Today I am going to introduce Tilix (a.k.a.
 Terminix), an advanced GTK3 tiling terminal emulator.
 It follows the GNOME Human Interface Guidelines.
 So, if you are on GNOME desktop environment or its derivative, Tilix is going to look absolutely great.

 Tilix Terminal Emulator

 As mentioned, Tilix is a tiling terminal emulator.
 That means you can split your emulator window into multiple terminal panes.
 If you are familiar with